WuBingzheng/memleax/README.md

 ## build from source

-The development packages of the following libraries is need:
+The development packages of the following libraries are required:

 + `libunwind`
 + `libelf`